quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 When sending another CLOSE_STREAM, RESET_STREAM or STREAM frame carrying a FIN bit for the same stream, the initiator MUST NOT change the Application Error Code or the Final Size.
-This also means that sending CLOSE_STREAM frames of different types is not permitted.
 If the receiver detects a change in those fields, it MUST close the connection with a connection error of type STREAM_STATE_ERROR.

 # Security Considerations